What is antifouling? Why should I use antifouling? What happens without antifouling?

 Both application methods are suitable for most antifouling products.
 It is only for International VC Offshore EU and International VC 17m that the manufacturer recommends application with a roller only.

 Using a roller when applying antifouling is usually the quickest method for large surfaces.
 The quickest, but not necessarily the most perfect result, is application with a lamb hair or short-fibred mohair roller, since these can soak up more paint.
 Using a foam roller takes slightly longer, but the result is a smoother surface and a higher quality.

 Brushes are perfect for difficult and rough surfaces, as well as minor repairs and difficult to reach areas.
 When using a brush in these areas, more paint can be absorbed.
 An even surface is possible when you are painting back and forth as well as horizontal and vertical over an area that is not too large.
 The final brushstrokes should be light and applied vertically.
 It is important to clean the brush about every 30 minutes, since paint residues can dry on the brush, and these result in an uneven surface.
 We generally recommend use of high-quality brushes for applying antifouling in order to avoid fine brush hair sticking to the freshly painted hull.

-"A tip from our SVB experts: If you hold your brush in a 45° angle, you can avoid visible brushstrokes."
+Small tip from our SVB experts: "Hold your brush at a 45° angle to avoid visible brushstrokes"

 Overview of items & tools for applying antifouling

 - The required quantity in litres can be calculated with the formula: total surface / recommended coverage rate of the respective antifouling.